-This certificate and data can be obtained by sending your analyzer to Agilent for calibration, along with an order for R-50C-001.
-Refer to "Shipping Your Analyzer to Agilent for Service or Repair."
+This certificate and data can be obtained by sending your analyzer to Agilent for calibration along with an order for R-50C-001.
+Refer to "Shipping Your Analyzer to Agilent for Service or Repair" in this chapter.

 Option R-50C-002, Standards Compliant Calibration